Economy of Iran: Energy, gas, and petroleum

 Iran possesses 10% of the world's proven oil reserves and 15% of its gas reserves.
 Domestic oil and gas along with hydroelectric power facilities provide power.
 Energy wastage in Iran amounts to six or seven billion dollars per year, much higher than the international norm.
 Iran recycles 28% of its used oil and gas, whereas some other countries reprocess up to 60%.
 In 2008 Iran paid $84 billion in subsidies for oil, gas and electricity.
 It is the world's third largest consumer of natural gas after United States and Russia.
 In 2010 Iran completed its first nuclear power plant at Bushehr with Russian assistance.

 Iran has been a major oil exporter since 1913.
 The country's major oil fields lie in the central and southwestern parts of the western Zagros mountains.
 Oil is also found in northern Iran and in the Persian Gulf.
 In 1978, Iran was the fourth largest oil producer, OPEC's second largest oil producer and second largest exporter.
 Following the 1979 revolution the new government reduced production.
 A further decline in production occurred as result of damage to oil facilities during the Iraq-Iran war.

 Oil production rose in the late 1980s as pipelines were repaired and new Gulf fields exploited.
 By 2004, annual oil production reached 1.4 billion barrels producing a net profit of $50 billion.
 Iranian Central Bank data show a declining trend in the share of Iranian exports from oil-products (FY 2006: 84.9%, 2007/2008: 86.5%, 2008/2009: 85.5%, 2009/2010: 79.8%, FY 2010 (first three quarters): 78.9%).
 Iranian officials estimate that Iran's annual oil and gas revenues could reach $250 billion by 2015 once current projects come on stream.

 Pipelines move oil from the fields to the refineries and to such exporting ports as Abadan, Bandar-e Mashur and Kharg Island.
 Since 1997, Iran's state-owned oil and gas industry has entered into major exploration and production agreements with foreign consortia.
 In 2008 the Iranian Oil Bourse (IOB) was inaugurated in Kish Island.
 The IOB trades petroleum, petrochemicals and gas in various currencies.
 Trading is primarily in the euro and rial along with other major currencies, not including the US dollar.
 According to the Petroleum Ministry, Iran plans to invest $500 billion in its oil sector by 2025.

+As of August 2025 the crude oil price declined by 15.44% since August 2024.
+In addition, the International Energy Agency (IEA) says global demand in 2025 is expected to grow by less than 700,000 barrels per day (bpd), while supply is set to rise by 2.5 million bpd— resulting in a surplus of more than 1.8 million bpd and consequently, a further decline in oil price is expected.
+The decline of oil price is expected to further aggravate Iran's economic situation since Iran is heavily dependent on Chinese refiners that take advantage on Iran's difficulties to sell oil in the global markets.